n8willis/opentype-shaping-documents/opentype-shaping-devanagari.md

 3. Applying the basic substitution features from <abbr>GSUB</abbr>
 4. Final reordering
 5. Applying all remaining substitution features from <abbr>GSUB</abbr>
-6. Applying all remaining positioning features from GPOS
+6. Applying all remaining positioning features from <abbr>GPOS</abbr>

 As with other Indic scripts, the initial reordering stage and the